Citi® Secured Mastercard® Review

 One area that the Green Dot card has the advantage over the Citi card is the purchase APR.
 At 9.99% (F) APR it is significantly lower than the Citi® Secured Mastercard® APR of 22.49% (Variable).

 Like the Citi® Secured Mastercard®, the Capital One® Secured Mastercard® has no annual fee.
-Both cards require applicants to make a security deposit that will be equal to their credit limit, but the Capital One card doesn’t have the same 18-month requirement on the deposit being refundable.
+Both cards require applicants to make a security deposit that will be equal to their credit limit, but the Capital One card doesn’t have the same 18-month requirement on the deposit being refundable and you must have access to an authorized bank account is required to make your $49, $99 or $200 refundable security deposit.

 While both cards are Mastercards, the Capital One card is a Platinum Mastercard with benefits like auto rental insurance, price protection and 24/7 roadside assistance.
 Also, unlike the Citi® Secured Mastercard®, the Capital One® Secured Mastercard® has no foreign transactions fees so you can use the card while traveling internationally without the worry of incurring additional expenses.